Limited availability by phone; questions by email.

 Legal use of cash remains possible

-This ensures that cash remains an option for everyday purchases while limiting misuse.
+This ensures that cash payments remain possible for everyday purchases while limiting misuse.

 Buying gold and silver with cash will remain possible, but the maximum price is lowered to 3000 euros.